The Moogai: Release

-The film premiered in the Midnights section of the 2024 Sundance Film Festival on 21 January.
+The film premiered in the Midnight section of the 2024 Sundance Film Festival on 21 January.
 It had its Australian premiere at the 2024 Sydney Film Festival in June, later screening at the Melbourne International Film Festival and 2024 CinefestOZ in Perth.
 It was released in Australian cinemas by Maslow Entertainment, Umbrella Entertainment, and Ahi Films on 31 October 2024.
 In March 2025, the North American distribution rights were acquired by Samuel Goldwyn Films.

 Reception

 Upon the world premiere of the feature film at the 2024 Sundance Film Festival, the film received mixed reviews.
 In his review for RogerEbert.com, Brian Tallerico suggested that "tightening the effects" would help the film, and hoping that it would be further refined before its theatrical release.

 The film was more positively received by Australian reviewers and audiences upon its Australian premiere at the 2024 Sydney Film Festival, as it won the Audience Award for Best Australian Feature.

 After its cinema release, Sandra Hall of The Sydney Morning Herald gave it 3 out of 5 stars, writing that "Bell is a skilled and experienced screenwriter", but it "doesn't give the actors enough time or space to embellish their characters [enough]", and the film "isn't as scary as it's trying to be".

 Ali Alizadeh, a creative writing lecturer at Monash University, writing in The Conversation, praises Bell's talent, but felt that the film should have embraced more of the horror genre's "darker, more shocking aesthetics" rather than the greater focus on the thematic topics.